fenichelar/ember-simple-auth-token/README.md

 ## Demo

-A demo is available [here][demo].
 The test-app has an example of implementing jwt with auto-refresh.
 It can be run by cloning the repo, then:

 ```node
 cd ember-simple-auth-token